rohanpadhye/FuzzFactory/README.md

 /** Set dsf[k] = dsf[k] + v; */
 FUZZFACTORY_DSF_INC(dsf, k, v)
 ```

+#### Demo with Clang

+This section assumes you have LLVM/Clang installed and have run `make llvm-domains` in the root directory.

 To see a sample usage of these macros from a test program, cd to the `demo` directory and run the following: